 The Purpose of Zoning

-The purpose of zoning is to prohibit people from using their property in a manner that would adversely impact the surrounding area.
-For example, the purpose of a residential zone is to keep people from constructing a factory or warehouse in the middle of a neighborhood.
+The purpose of zoning is to keep people from using their property in a manner that would adversely impact the surrounding area.
+For example, the purpose of a single-family zone is to keep people from constructing a factory or a big apartment complex in the middle of a neighborhood.
 Allowing these higher-intensity uses in a low-density single-family residential area could cause a nuisance to neighbors, stress local infrastructure, and devalue surrounding homes.

 Zoning can Impede Development and Progress